Back To Top

 This Brazilian-native plant has particular needs but with our expert's help you'll have it thriving in no time

 As one of the more unique houseplants, caring for the prayer plant can be somewhat mysterious, especially considering its native tropical conditions.
-However, if you're up for the challenge we spoke to plant experts for their foolproof guide to keep the vibrant species happy in your home.
+However, if you're up for the challenge, we spoke to plant experts for their foolproof guide to keep the vibrant species happy in your home.

-Knowing how to care for indoor plants isn't exactly a walk in the part, as each species requires a slightly different care routine.
+Knowing how to care for indoor plants isn't exactly a walk in the park, as each species requires a slightly different care routine.
 For instance, knowing how to look after a monstera plant probably won't help you master caring for a bonsai tree because each has unique needs.

 How to care for a prayer plant: an expert guide